Chart Color Schemes

 Coonamble's population aligns closely with national norms in age terms

-The median age in Coonamble is 37 years, which is lower than Rest of NSW's average of 43 years and close to the national average of 38 years.
-The age profile shows that 0-4 year-olds make up 9.0% of the population, while those aged 45-54 constitute 9.4%.
-Between 2021 and present, the proportion of 15-24 year-olds has increased from 11.3% to 12.5%, while the percentage of 45-54 year-olds has decreased from 10.9% to 9.4%.
-By 2041, demographic projections indicate that the number of people aged 85 and above will increase by 20 individuals (a rise of 29%), going from 69 to 89.
-Notably, all population growth in Coonamble will be attributed to those aged 65 and over, reflecting an aging demographic trend.
-Conversely, the age groups of 45-54 and 75-84 are expected to experience population declines.
+The median age in Coonamble is 37 years, significantly lower than Rest of NSW's average of 43 years and close to the national average of 38 years.
+The age profile shows that those aged 0-4 make up 9.0%, while those aged 45-54 comprise 9.4%.
+Between 2021 and present, the 15-24 age group has increased from 11.3% to 12.5% of the population, while the 45-54 cohort has decreased from 10.9% to 9.4%.
+By 2041, demographic projections indicate that the 85+ age group will increase by 19 people (27%), growing from 69 to 89.
+The combined 65+ age groups are projected to account for all total population growth, reflecting Coonamble's aging demographic trend.
+Meanwhile, the 45-54 and 75-84 cohorts are expected to experience population declines.